Coding

 drop study_name

-To keep only the specified variables, we use select().
+To keep only the specified variables, we use select() from the dplyr package.

 data |> select(individual_id, date_egg)